Life Studies (PSHCE)

 At Windsor we wish to support students to become successful in all aspects of life, both in terms of academic success and as a well-rounded individual.

-Aspire for Life aims to deliver the lessons and challenges needed to support students’ well-being through school and into adulthood.
+Life Studies aims to deliver the lessons and challenges needed to support students’ well-being through school and into adulthood.
 It is aimed at helping youngsters learn how to be active, informed, safe and responsible citizens in modern Britain.

 In Citizenship and PSHCE students will learn to look at things from different points of view and to understand that often it is not about being right or wrong but about how people see things differently within society.
 Young people gain knowledge and skills through Citizenship to help them understand and engage with the structure of our democratic society: politics, the economy and the law.
 Furthermore, Citizenship has many crossover areas with other subjects.